Quick summary

 - the final judgment of the Court of Appeal or its final order deciding the merits of the case,

-- a final judgment of the court of first instance from which no appeal lies,
+- a final judgment of the court of first instance which is not subject to appeal,

 - a final order for payment under the conditions laid down in the Code of Civil Procedure.